-Version 2.0, Garbage’s 1998 sophomore set — which gets an expanded reissue any day now — was a refinement, not a reinvention of the transatlantic band’s sonics, but it was also bigger and better in every way.
+Version 2.0, Garbage’s 1998 sophomore set — which has received a shiny and new expanded reissue — was a refinement, not a reinvention of the transatlantic band’s sonics, but it was also bigger and better in every way.
 Shirley Manson called it “the quintessential Garbage record” and it’s tough to disagree with her.
 It’s one of those albums that feels like it doubles as a greatest hits collection.
 Seven of its twelve songs were released as 45s in some form, and the five others all sound like they could have been.
 More Thriller than filler then.
-(How was Sleep Together never a single??)
+(And how was Sleep Together never a single??)

 Listening to the album two whole decades later, it doesn’t sound a day old.
 Granted, it’s got traits that were characteristic of the ‘90s alternative rock scene that Garbage came from, but Version 2.0 is kinda timeless, the sound of pure confidence, of a band operating at the peak of their abilities and finding ways to progress while holding onto what made people like them in the first place.
 Garbage was riding high off the success of their self-titled debut and they brought that energy into the studio to further the electronic-tinged blueprint of tunes like As Heaven Is Wide.

 But this album is more than just locking down one sound.
 Many of these tracks move in unexpected directions.
 The songs are never content to simply hit a melody and stay there.
 Instead, the band opens a bag of tricks and throws in whatever they like.
 It’s the type of inspiration that you hope success brings, one where the rules are thrown away in favour of unabashed creativity.